Travelling back in time

 As a true traveller, Hans went to the country where the instrument originated, and took the opportunity to taste the sands of the land where it came from for quite some time.
 Hans has immersed himself in various musical genres, and translates the various rhythms and melodies that he’s experienced into new musical genres with extraordinary didgeridoo sounds.
 The rhythmic and melodic influences include funk, dance, and symphony fusion which have recently formed the image for his didgeridoo music.

 This music, often created with other musicians, exhibits duality, combines opposites, dark and light, and ranges from fast, bombastic, rhythms to extremely restrained and meditative sounds.
-The diversity of his range have brought him to a number of diverse arenas on his musical journey – as a live act in theatres, clubs, house parties, churches as well as a huge variety of festivals, both at home and abroad.
+The diversity of his range have brought him to a number of diverse arenas on his musical journey – as a live act in theatres, clubs, churches as well as a huge variety of festivals, both at home and abroad.
 Hans is an artist of life, a person who lives in order to translate his creative thoughts into musical, poetic expressions.

 “Travel, people and nature are my biggest inspiration.
 In other words, I realize that I am a resident of a huge space with everything moving within it.
 This gives me the drive to follow what I feel deeply inside.
 Sometimes you come across “things” in your life and feel that there is much more to them than what you see on the surface, that an infinite world exists underneath.
 The didgeridoo is such a passion that draws me, and even though the instrument has a land of origin, I realize that it also comprises a piece of the enormous universe that we all live in.
 From that perspective, I see that everything in this same universe is inextricably linked, without any boundaries.
 It is with this realization – that everything is “whole” and interconnected – that I play the didgeridoo and give inspiring lessons.